American Brilliant Period Cut Glass Vase Value Guide

 glass

 The American Brilliant Period Cut Glass Vase represents the pinnacle of glass artistry in the United States between 1876 and 1917.
-These pieces are highly collectible due to their exceptional lead content, which allowed craftsmen to execute the deep, sharp geometric and floral cuts that define the era's affluent aesthetic.
+These pieces are highly collectible for their exceptional clarity and the master craftsmanship required to execute deep, light-refracting geometric and floral cuts.

 What Is American Brilliant Period Cut Glass Vase Worth?